Hello and welcome to another Weekend Writing Warriors post!

 Kaddim Brothers book two

 Genj is a cinnamon roll alpha.
 Even as one of the circuit’s best space racers, he’s shy and rather clumsy.
 Not qualities anyone wants in a mate, especially the omega he’s crushed on for years.
-But when Genj invites Utahn on a whim to visit him for a weekend, he’s surprised the omega agrees.
+But when Genj invites Utahn on a whim to visit him for a weekend, the omega agrees.

 Utahn never expected his best friend’s older brother to reciprocate his feelings.
 Genj is a space racer, and everyone in the universe knows they rarely commit.
 When the two get together, sparks fly.
 And what once seemed impossible becomes a dream come true.